-- Although the ultimate impact is uncertain at this time, the coronavirus outbreak may significantly affect the Company's financial condition, liquidity, and future results of operations.
-In this respect, the Company has already experienced the following negative impacts on its business: a reduction in revenues in 2020 from that of 2019, backlog reduction, lower production volumes, employee absence, bidding restrictions within certain key states, and minor delays in receipt of materials through the Company's supply chain, - while the Company reported net income for the years ended December 31, 2020 and 2019, there are no assurances the Company can remain profitable in future periods, - our debt level increased in 2020 and 2019, and our ability to satisfy the same cannot be assured, - our ability to collect accounts receivable may be adversely affected by the coronavirus outbreak, - the continued availability of financing in the amounts, at the times, and on the terms required, to support our future business and capital projects, - while we have expended significant funds in recent years to increase manufacturing and rental capacity, there is no assurance that we will achieve significantly greater sales, - the extent to which we are successful in developing, acquiring, licensing or securing patents for proprietary products, - changes in economic conditions specific to any one or more of our markets (including the availability of public funds and grants for construction), - changes in general economic conditions in the Company's primary service areas, - · adverse weather, which inhibits the demand for our products, or the installation or completion of projects, - our compliance with governmental regulations, - the outcome of future litigation, if any, - the decrease in our year to year contract backlog, - our ability to produce and install product on material construction projects that conforms to contract specifications and in a time frame that meets the contract requirements, - the cyclical nature of the construction industry, - our exposure to increased interest expense payments should interest rates change, and - the other factors and information disclosed and discussed in other sections of this report.
+- Although the ultimate impact is uncertain at this time, resurgence of the coronavirus outbreak may significantly affect the Company's financial condition, liquidity, and results of operations.
+In this respect, the Company had previously experienced the following negative impacts on its business: backlog reduction during 2020 from that in 2019, lower production volumes, employee absences, and bidding restrictions within certain key states.
+The Company is continuing to experience delays in receipt of materials through its supply chain, - while the Company reported net income for the years ended December 31, 2021 and 2020, the Company reported a net operating loss in fourth quarter 2021, and there are no assurances the Company can remain profitable in future periods, - our debt level increased in 2020, and in February 2022, and our ability to satisfy the same cannot be assured, - our ability to collect accounts receivable may be adversely affected by the coronavirus outbreak, - the continued availability of financing in the amounts, at the times, and on the terms required, to support our future business and capital projects, - while we have expended significant funds in recent years to increase manufacturing and rental capacity, there is no assurance that we will achieve significantly greater revenues, - the extent to which we are successful in developing, acquiring, defending, licensing or securing patents for proprietary products, - changes in economic conditions specific to any one or more of our markets (including the availability of public funds and grants for construction), - the Company's operations in 2021 and 2020 were adversely impacted by inflation in the purchase of raw materials such as cement and aggregates, steel, and also with labor costs, and expects such inflationary factors to continue in 2022, - changes in general economic conditions in the Company's primary service areas, - adverse weather, which inhibits the demand for our products, or the installation or completion of projects, - our compliance with governmental regulations, - the outcome of future litigation, if any, - potential decreases in our year to year contract backlog, - cybersecurity incidents could disrupt business operations, result in the loss of critical and confidential information and adversely impact our reputation and results of operations, - our ability to produce and install product on material construction projects that conforms to contract specifications and in a time frame that meets the contract requirements, - the cyclical nature of the construction industry, - our exposure to increased interest expense payments should interest rates change, and - the other factors and information disclosed and discussed in other sections of this report.